 I froze solid.
 Less than five minutes in this house, and we’re talking vampires?
 She had sounded so normal on the phone.

 “Uhhh … what?”
 My brain had frozen right along with my body.
 “One of the gardeners is a vampire?”

 “No, Viceroy.”
 She pointed towards the flying ball of fur.
 “Viceroy, my dog, is a vampire.”

 A loud scratching at the French doors interrupted my kitchen lust.
 Lauren let the little dog in, and he shot right past her, beelining straight at me.
-He stopped short, stood on his hind legs, so his head was level with my lap, and placed his front paws gently on my leg for balance, his tail wagging so hard his entire body rocked with it.
+He stopped short, stood on his hind legs, and placed his front paws gently on my leg for balance, his tail wagging so hard his entire body rocked.
 He grinned up at me, panting.
 I scratched his ears, pulling my hands back quickly.

-“Don’t worry, he never bites people, do you, Viceroy?”
-She smiled to reassure me.
+“Don’t worry—he never bites people.
+Do you, Viceroy?”
+Lauren smiled to reassure me.
 Viceroy dropped back to the floor and ran from the room.
-“Oh, perfect,” she beamed.
+“Oh, perfect.”
+She beamed.
 “He’s going for a ball; he likes you, Gracie.
 He never asks to play with people he doesn’t like.”

 “Uh, maybe I will have that cup of tea.”
 I needed something more substantial than fizzy water, and since she hadn’t offered me a straight shot of anything alcoholic, a hot, soothing cup of tea would have to do.